rubel75/BerryPI/tutorials/tutorial2/readme.txt

 1.4 Run BerryPI using python

-$ python ~/BerryPI/berrypi –p$(pwd) –k6:6:6
+$ python ~/BerryPI/berrypi ï¿½p$(pwd) ï¿½k6:6:6

-Here “–p$(pwd)” means that BerryPI program is running for the case (GaAs) located in the current directory.
-“–k6:6:6” means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.
+Here ï¿½ï¿½p$(pwd)ï¿½ means that BerryPI program is running for the case (GaAs) located in the current directory. ï¿½ï¿½k6:6:6ï¿½ means the calculation is being done using 6*6*6 k-mesh in the full Brillouin zone (non symmetric) with a total of 216 k points.

 Note: k-mesh in BerryPI should not necessarily be identical to that used in the SCF cycle